ellysh/video-game-bots/InGameBots/example.md

 Our sample in-game bot will have a very simple algorithm:

-1. Read current value of the player character's "Life".
+1. Read current value of the player character's life parameter.
 2. Compare the read value with some threshold value.
-3. Simulate pressing of key "1" if the life value smaller than threshold one.
-This key causes  usage of a potion from character's belt at the position one.
+3. Change a value of the character's life parameter.

 This algorithm allows to keep a player character alive while there are still the health potions.
 Nevertheless an implementation of so simple algorithm requires a deep research of the Diablo 2 game memory.